Letting go and grieving well

 Psychosomatic symptoms: are they all in the mind?

 ‘Psychosomatic illness’ and ‘psychosomatic symptoms’ are commonly-used terms.
 In everyday language, they are typically used to dismiss both the symptoms and the person, with phrases such as ‘It’s all in the mind’, often meaning, ‘It isn’t real: this person is imagining it’.
-This article outlines why such ideas are mistaken, and the importance of understanding the unity of mind and body.

 Read more